 The text itself are magical incantations, mantras or prayers called “Kata.”
 These katas come from the Pali language, but are written in a Khmer form of Sanskrit.

 Paeng was beyond sweet and even though I was reaching out last minute, she made it a point to squeeze me into the shop's schedule the very next day.
 It was now Sunday, and I was on my way to pure bliss!
 I could feel that this was the best call I had made in my search for the perfect location.
-Arriving to the shop at noon, this cute little spot was nestled in between some great food spots!
+Arriving to the shop at noon, this cute little spot was nestled in between two great restaurants.
 Stepping up on their stoop, I pushed the door to TTC open and was welcomed with numerous warm smiles!
 Paeng, Jason, Ajarn Keng and the rest of the family seemed so happy to see me, that I felt I had walked into a mini family reunion!
 Before we sat down to discuss why I wanted to go the Sak Yant route, I noticed a few things that set my mind and soul at ease.
 One, the shop had a calmness about it.
 You can feel a sense of peace as you walk in, which you would expect to feel at a temple.
 The decor was simple, yet bold, which provided a balance to the ambiance here.
 This was it.
 This was the place I had in mind when I thought of my journey.
 This was the environment I was yearning for when I thought of my yant experience.
 I was home!

 Sitting down on their custom made chairs, Paeng, Jason and I discussed what I was looking for in life so that we could match up the blessings I desired.
 Earlier, I mentioned the traditional route when it came to getting these tattoos, and this is because typically, the first yant one receives is the Gao Yord.
-My heart was always set on the Hah Taew, but I knew in order to get that, I should get the Nine Peaks Yant first, respectively.
+My heart was always set on the Hah Taew, but I knew in order to get that, I should get the Nine Peaks Yant first, respectfully.

 Gao Yord - Nine Peaks Yant: This is known as the master yant and is typically the first yant you should receive.
 It's to be placed at the top of your back, along the spine.
 This beautiful yant is said to give a wide range of protections, such as protection from violent attacks, other people's bad thoughts and from harm in general.
 Some say it also represents kindness, which I think is beautiful!

 Gao means nine in Thai.
-Some say the nine peaks of the gao yord are meant to represent the nine mythological peaks of Mount Neru – a sacred mountain in Hindu and Buddhist cosmology, which is considered to be the center of all of the physical, metaphysical and spiritual universes.
+The nine peaks of the gao yord are meant to represent the nine mythological peaks of Mount Neru – a sacred mountain in Hindu and Buddhist cosmology, which is considered to be the center of all of the physical, metaphysical and spiritual universes.
 Others say the nine peaks the rise to enlightenment and the direct path to Nirvana.
 All in all, it's truly up to you what you feel this yant will mean to you.

 Hah Taew - The 5 Lines Yant: This seems to be the most popular yant among foreigners.
 Each line you see in the hah taew gives a different blessing.
 The traditional rows of blessings are: